 Click here to read Discover Card review.

-Chase Freedom – $100 Bonus Cash Back, issued by JPMorgan Chase (NYSE:JPM), gives you 5% rebate on quarterly rotating categories and 1% rebate on all others.
-It doesn’t have any annual fee and even lets you earn $100 cash back after you spend $500 within the first 3 months of account opening.
+Chase Freedom – $100 Bonus, issued by JPMorgan Chase (NYSE:JPM), gives you 5% rebate on quarterly rotating categories and 1% rebate on all others.
+It doesn’t have any annual fee and even lets you earn a $100 bonus after you spend $500 within the first 3 months of account opening and a $25 bonus when you make a purchase and add an authorized user in this same 3-month period.
 Unlike many other rewards card that don’t offer any 0% promotional APR, Chase Freedom offers a 0% introductory APR on purchases and balance transfers for 15 months.
 After that intro period, there is a variable APR of 13.99% to 22.99% on both purchases and balance transfers.

 “I like staying at a particular hotel or flying with a particular airline”

 United MileagePlus Explorer Card by Chase is one of the top airline credit cards when it comes to travel perks.
 Earn 2 miles per dollar spent on United air tickets and 1 mile per dollar on everything else.
 Earn 30,000 miles when you spend $1,000 during the first 3 months.
 No foreign transaction fees. $0 intro annual fee for the first year, then $95.

 Click here to read United credit card review.